dafrancis/Juicy/README.md

 * A much more effective way to do text.
 * Something to go from one state (or "main loop") to another.
 Like have multiple "main loops" that can be switched to whenever instead of one big one.
+* Assertions to give hints as and when someone forgets a needed attribute.

 ### License